 Therefore, getting a humidifier is an excellent idea to vamp up the moisture levels.

-Use a liquid, high-quality fertilizer for Anthuriums and add it every few months.
-Skip feeding the plant in the winter season as there is no growth during this period.
+Add a liquid, high-quality fertilizer for Anthuriums every 1-2 months.
+Skip feeding the plant in the winter season, as there is no growth during this period.

 The Anthurium Papillilaminum plant rarely suffers due to overfertilization.